DIY Finishing - Finishing Techniques

 An interesting effect is achieved by layering several colors.
 They can be very close in hue or different.
 These are quite laborious techniques, and the result is down to the artist's sense of aesthetics.
 The paints can be sanded after drying so that all the layers are visible, or they can be erased.

 Color wash is the wiping method.
 Use slower drying water-based or cream paints.
 Successive coats of closely matching colors are applied with a brush and wiped off so that shadows appear to be visible.
 Each coat is applied, lightly splashed with water and then wiped along the grain.
 After wiping, the next coat is applied and wiped in the same way.
 This will result in a look of interwoven colors, matching the style shabby chic.
-Even if the final look doesn't betray the many coats, to get the most believable effect, you need to apply many layers of paint.
+Even if the final look doesn't betray the many coats, to achieve the most believable effect, you need to apply many layers of paint.

 artificial ageing of wood and furniture